Stephanie Weis, Business Intelligence Analyst

 For Wayne State University School of Information Sciences (SIS) students, practicum internships provide valuable hands-on experience and for some, including Stephanie Weis, they can also lead to full-time employment.

-Weis, who will graduate in December with a master of library and information science and a graduate certificate in information management, was recently hired as a business intelligence analyst for Henry Ford Health System.
+Weis, who graduated in December 2022 with a master of library and information science and a graduate certificate in information management, was hired just before graduation as a business intelligence analyst for Henry Ford Health System.

 “I am so excited to put the skills I’ve developed at SIS to use and thankful for the experiences I’ve had with SIS Tech,” Weis said.
 “The projects I worked on definitely strengthened my resume.”